 In June 2014, the Company effectively repurchased 3,112,840 shares of its common stock at an average cost of \$7.71 per share for an aggregate amount of \$24.0 million pursuant to a prepaid forward share repurchase agreement entered into with Merrill Lynch International ("ML").
 These repurchased shares are treated as retired for basic and diluted EPS purposes although they remain legally outstanding.
-The Company reflects the aggregate purchase price of its common shares repurchased as a reduction to stockholders' equity allocated to common stock and additional paid-in capital.
-No shares have been delivered to the Company by ML as of March 31, 2015.
+The Company reflects the aggregate purchase price of its common shares repurchased as a reduction to stockholders' equity classified as Treasury Stock.
+No shares have been delivered to the Company by ML as of June 30, 2015.

-In January 2015, the Company issued an aggregate of 525,734 shares of restricted stock at a value of approximately \$3.6 million to two executive officers, which vest, subject to certain company financial performance criteria, over a one to three year period.
+In January 2015, the Company issued an aggregate of 525,734 shares of restricted stock at a value of approximately \$3.6 million to two executive officers, which vest, subject to certain company financial performance criteria and market conditions, over a one to three year period.
 In addition, an aggregate of 73,855 shares of restricted stock were issued to its five non-employee directors, which vest in January 2016, at an aggregate value of approximately \$0.5 million.